Neural Networks for Parameter Estimation of the Discretely Observed Hawkes Process: Discussion

 Our use of a naive imputation estimate as the basis of the summary statistic demonstrates that complex reconstructions of the latent event times \citep{shlomovichUnivariate2022, schneiderEstimationSelfexcitingPoint2023} are not necessary.
 This reduces the level of expert knowledge required by a statistician in designing useful summary statistics.
 The notion of using simple imputation to generate a summary statistic is generalisable to other settings where the likelihood is intractable due to incomplete information.
 Applying our proposed technique to other point processes, such as the renewal Hawkes process \citep{stindlLikelihoodBasedInference2018}, is an interesting avenue for future work.
 Whether the neural network estimator performs well when extended to the multivariate Hawkes process also remains to be explored.
 The imputation estimate is still immediately available for use in the summary statistic, though experimentation is required to assess whether a multivariate autoregression allows for the offspring kernel to be adequately estimated.

 Finally, we note that the neural networks used to produce the estimates in this work are designed following standard recommendations for neural network regression problems of our given complexity.
-Many decisions are involved in designing a neural network, including the number and size of the hidden layers, the size of the training sample, the choice of activation functions, and the selection of many other hyperparameters.
-Our work illustrates that high-quality estimators can be obtained without extensive tuning, though it is possible that improvements to performance and computational efficiency are available through tuning of the various aspects of the neural network architecture.
+Many decisions are involved in designing a neural network, including the number and size of the hidden layers, the size of the training sample, the choice of activation functions, and the tuning of many other hyperparameters.
+Our work illustrates that high-quality estimators can be obtained without extensive tuning, though further improvements in performance and computational efficiency may be possible by tuning various aspects of the neural network architecture.